katydecorah/katydecorah.github.io/code/_posts/2021-06-12-improve-documentation-with-failed-searches.md

 ## What makes a metric good?

-Your metrics must be meaningful to your systems and users and in our case we learned that:
+Your metrics must be meaningful to your systems and users.
+In our case we learned that:

 - **An issue is reported as it happens.** If the reporting is delayed, then your response will always be delayed.
-- **An issue is counted by the number of users.** When working with users, you should focus on quantifying how many of them are affected rather than how many events they generated.
+- **An issue is counted by the number of users.** When working with users, focus on quantifying how many of them are affected rather than how many events they generated.
 While the number events can be helpful, if you can't quantify users then it will be difficult to assess your response.
 - **A system of accountability to respond to issues.** Your team needs a system to hold you accountable to responding to issues, ideally through automation and alerts.

 At the time, our metric did not meet any of these standards.